Chita Rivera: 1993–2023: Later career and roles

 In August 2009, U.S. President Barack Obama presented Rivera the Presidential Medal of Freedom.
 In the 1960s, Rivera had recorded two albums, Chita Rivera: Get Me To The Church On Time and And Now I Sing.
 These early 1960s albums were reissued on CD by Stage Door Records in February 2013.
 In November 2008, Rivera released her third solo album, And Now I Swing.
 Rivera performed in a staged concert of The Visit as a benefit at the Ambassador Theatre on November 30, 2011.
 In 2012, Rivera played "Princess Puffer" in the Broadway revival of The Mystery of Edwin Drood at Studio 54.
 She was the Grand Marshal of the Puerto Rican Day Parade in New York City on June 9, 2013.

 Rivera returned to Broadway in The Visit, the final musical written by John Kander, Fred Ebb, and Terrence McNally.
 The musical opened at the Lyceum Theatre on March 26, 2015, and closed on June 14, 2015.
 Co-starring Roger Rees, the production was directed by John Doyle and choreographed by Graciela Daniele.
 Rivera received praise for her performance, and was nominated for a Tony Award, Best Performance by a Leading Actress in a Musical and a Drama Desk Award.
 The Astaire Awards were rebranded The Chita Rivera Awards for Dance and Choreography in 2017.
 In 2018, she received a Special Tony Award for Lifetime Achievement.
 In 2019, Time Out New York named her "one of the best Broadway divas of all time."

-Rivera had been a frequent guest narrator at Disney's Candlelight Processional at Walt Disney World, most recently appearing in the 2021 and 2022 seasons.
+Rivera had been a frequent guest narrator at Disney's Candlelight Processional at Walt Disney World, last appearing in the 2021 and 2022 seasons.